SMART – POWERFUL – FLEXIBLE

 - Once fully cooled, remove the Cryo-Stub and quickly contact freeze your sample and place inside the SEM

 - Image as normal.
-You need to remember to insulate your cooled brass block from the basic holder – simple teflon screws or spacers would provide such insulation.
+It is helpful to insulate your cooled brass block from the basic holder –simple teflon screws or spacers would provide such insulation.